-- The practice offered proactive, personalised care to meet the needs of the older patients in its population. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - The practice has a total of 50 patients resident in care homes which is 1.4% of the practice population and three times the national average.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice used the risk stratification toolkit to identify patients with unplanned admissions to hospital and these patients were discussed, following patient consent, at the monthly Integrated Neighbourhood Team meeting (INT).
+Care plans were completed and reviewed at each meeting or following a further hospital admission.